 They especially don’t work well for women.
 Most people react swiftly to a domineering woman with strong dislike and anger.
 We expect women in authority to be smart and forceful but also kind and empathic.

-One kind of power that often works well for women leaders has been labeled referent power.
-Referent power is about gaining others’ followership because they respect you, they want your approval, and they want to be like you.
+For women leaders looking to get things done, referent power is usually the best type of power to choose.
+Referent power is about gaining others’ followership because they respect you.
+They want your approval and they want to be like you, so they do what you say.
 Think about the leaders you have worked with who inspired your loyalty and spurred you to do your best.
 Were you afraid of them?
 Probably not.
 Did you admire them and want to please them?
 You bet.